owntone/owntone-server/docs/alsa.md

 aplay: main:788: audio open error: Device or resource busy
 ```

-In this instance this device cannot open multiple streams - `forked-daapd` can
+In this instance this device cannot open multiple streams - OwnTone can
 handle this situation transparently with some audio being truncated from the end
 of the current file as the server prepares to play the following track.
 If this
 handling is causing you problems you may wish to use [ALSA's `dmix` functionally](https://www.alsa-project.org/main/index.php/Asoundrc#Software_mixing)